dcmi/dctap/TAPprimer.md

 | ---- | ---- | ---- | ---- |
 | dct:subject | xsd:string | en,fr,zh-Hans | languageTag |

-When using the language tags with values, this constraint lists those tags that are permitted for the value, such as `"Histoire"@fr` used with RDF data in turtle format.
+When using the language tags with values, this constraint lists those tags that are permitted for the value, such as `"Histoire"@fr` used with RDF data.
+RDF also defines a data type `rdf:langString` which can be used as a `valueDataType` in this case.

 **minLength**